OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-11.md

 ## 1 Chronicles 11:40

 > Ira, the Ithrite,
-> Gareb, the Ithrite,
+> and also Gareb, the Ithrite,

 ## 1 Chronicles 11:41

 > Uriah the Hittite,
-> Zabad, son of Ahlai,
+> and Zabad, son of Ahlai,

 ## 1 Chronicles 11:42